Sarabanda: Games

-replaced Fuori uno from August 24, 1998; the competitors, one at a time, had to guess two reasons in the shortest possible time on a limit of five seconds each.
-The game was therefore structured in two series of reasons to listen and try to guess; after the first series (called "first round of music" by Papi) was shown the provisional ranking and proceeded to the second series starting from the first in the standings to the last.
+replaced Fuori uno from August 24, 1998; the competitors, one at a time, had to guess two melodies in the shortest possible time on a limit of five seconds each.
+The game was therefore structured in two series of melodies to listen and try to guess; after the first series (called "first round of music" by Papi) was shown the provisional ranking and proceeded to the second series starting from the first in the standings to the last.
 The competitor, once booked, had five seconds to say the title; in the event of an expired response time or an error, five seconds of penalty were given.
 The "slower" competitor was eliminated, that is, the one that took the most time to guess his two reasons, replaced by the champion who took his position.
 From January 2002, he also saw the current champion busy (thus losing the preliminary game feature) which always took place in the post furthest from the presenter.
 This game, to avoid frequent parity situations, presented an approximation of 0.05 seconds until the fourth edition, 0.02 seconds in the fifth edition and 0.1 seconds in the sixth edition.
 On 13 March 2003 it was canceled due to the shortening of the duration of the program.
 It is resumed in the special edition of 2017, returning to an approximation of 0.02 seconds.